RickyShift/MONN/README.md

 My Own Neural Network

-This repository serves the purpose of logging my progress in making my own neural network without the use of outside libraries
+This repository serves the purpose of logging my progress in making my own neural network without the use of the usual outside libraries